AztecProtocol/aztec-frontend-boilerplate/README.md

 This is a sample Aztec frontend powered by [Aztec SDK](https://github.com/AztecProtocol/aztec-connect/tree/master/sdk) and [Create React App](https://github.com/facebook/create-react-app).

-By default, the project works on the Aztec Testnet.

 You can try it out on: https://aztec-frontend-boilerplate.netlify.app/

 ## Functions